AI Actors Generator: Realistic Actors for Scalable Video Production

 How to Use the AI Actors Generator

-Bring your ideal actor to life with HeyGen's AI Actor Generator in four straightforward steps.
+Bring your ideal actor to life with HeyGen's AI Actor Generator in four easy steps.

-Choose from stock actors or record a short selfie video to generate a private brand actor through the AI video generator.
+Choose from stock actors or record a short selfie video to generate a private brand actor using the AI video generator.

 Enter your copy or URL.
-HeyGen extracts key points, suggests hooks, and drafts scene-by-scene narration.
+HeyGen extracts the key points, suggests hooks, and drafts scene-by-scene narration.

-Pick a voice model, adjust energy and facial expressiveness, and add captions or on-screen call-outs.
+Choose a voice model, fine-tune the energy and facial expressiveness, and add captions or on-screen callouts.

 Preview variations, run batch jobs for multiple SKUs or languages, and export platform-ready bundles for TikTok and other platforms.

-AI actors are synthetic on-screen performers – either stock actors, avatars, or cloned likenesses – capable of speaking any script with natural movement and emotion for video content.
+AI actors are synthetic on-screen performers—whether stock actors, avatars, or cloned likenesses—who can deliver any script with natural movement and emotion for video content.

 Yes.
 Record a short consented video and HeyGen will create a private actor clone.
-Consent workflows and security settings safeguard usage and ownership.
+Consent workflows and security settings safeguard how it is used and who owns it.

-HeyGen use sub-frame lip-sync, facial mesh retargeting, and human-quality text-to-speech or voice clones.
-Results are tuned for realistic mouth movement, blinks, and micro-expressions.
+HeyGen uses sub-frame lip sync, facial mesh retargeting, and human-quality text-to-speech or voice clones.
+Results are optimised for realistic mouth movement, blinks, and micro-expressions.

 Yes.
-HeyGen provide commercial usage terms and branded actor options.
-Always ensure you have the rights for any third-party content you include and follow platform policies.
+HeyGen provides commercial usage terms and branded actor options.
+Always ensure that you have the rights for any third-party content you include, and follow the relevant platform policies.

-HeyGen support more than 100 languages and regional accents for voiceovers and captions, making it ideal for TikTok creators.
-Translations are resynchronised to keep pacing and natural delivery.
+HeyGen supports 100+ languages and regional accents for voiceovers and captions, making it ideal for TikTok creators.
+Translations are re-synchronised to maintain pacing and natural delivery.

 Custom clones are private by default and can be locked to your account, ensuring exclusive access to your AI actor.
-HeyGen encrypts assets and offers enterprise controls for governance and access.
+HeyGen encrypts assets and offers enterprise-grade controls for governance and access.

-Simple clips render in minutes.
-Batch jobs for large catalogues run in parallel so teams can produce hundreds of assets efficiently.
+Simple clips render within minutes.
+Batch jobs for large catalogues run in parallel, so teams can produce hundreds of assets efficiently.

-No. HeyGen runs in the cloud, providing access to AI-generated content anywhere.
-All you need is a browser to script, preview, edit and export videos.
+No. HeyGen runs in the cloud, giving you access to AI-generated content from anywhere.
+All you need is a browser to script, preview, edit, and export videos.

-You retain ownership of videos and assets you create.
-HeyGen provide the licence to use generated outputs commercially based on your plan.
+You retain ownership of the videos and assets you create.
+HeyGen provides you with a licence to use the generated outputs commercially, depending on your plan.

 Explore more AI-powered tools